erjosito/azure-networking-lab/README.md

 lab-user@myVnet1-vm1:~$
 </pre>

 **Step 4.** To verify that routing is still correct, you can now try SSH instead of ping.
-The fact that SSH works, but ping does not, demonstrates that the traffic is being dropped by the NVA.
+The fact that SSH works, but ping does not, demonstrates that the traffic now goes through the NVA (configured to allow SSH, but to drop ICMP packets).

 <pre lang="...">
 lab-user@myVnet1-vm1:~$ <b>ssh 10.1.1.5</b>
+Output omitted
 </pre>